Vantiv-eCommerce/litle-sdk-for-python/README.md

 ```
 NOTE: you may need to edit the proxy to to work for your system

-8) Next run this file.
-You should see the following result provided you have connectivity to the Litle certification environment.
-You will see an HTTP error if you don't have access to the Litle URL.
+4) Next run this file.
+You should see the following result.

     Message: Valid Format
     Litle Transaction ID: <your-numeric-litle-txn-id>